 From Francie & Finch

-Either way, we hope you’ll stop down at the shop to say hello, browse our in-store offerings and check out our upcoming events.
+Then, drop by the shop and say hello, browse our in-store offerings and check out all of our upcoming events.

 130 S. 13th Street - In the Historic Telephone Building - (402) 781-0459

 Fri, 2/8 - 5:00 p.m. - 6:00 p.m.
 Author Signing - Tayden Bundy

 Fri, 2/8 - 5:30 p.m. - 7:30 p.m.
 "Hystery Mystery" Walking Tour

 Fri, 2/9 - 11:00 a.m. - 12:00 p.m.
 "Quick Zen" Zentangle class